 - Idle browser session timeouts

-5) Does the vendor’s network security meet industry standards?
-Industry-standard firewalls are required by law.
-These firewalls should be deployed and kept current.
-Access to firewalls should be allowed only through Secure Sockets Layer (SSL) or Transport Layer Security (TLS).
-These protocols ensure that records and files containing sensitive information are encrypted when transmitted wirelessly, also a requirement by law.
+By law, industry-standard firewalls are required.
+These firewalls should be deployed and kept current, and access to firewalls should be allowed only through Transport Layer Security (TLS).
+TLS ensures that records and files containing sensitive information are encrypted when transmitted wirelessly (also a requirement by law).
 Intrusion detection systems are typically included in firewall hardware/software, as are intrusion prevention systems.

-Vendor/third-party due diligence and oversight have risen to the top of FINRA’s and the SEC’s examination priorities lists, and examiners are looking for evidence of a due diligence process from financial institutions, large or small.
+Vendor due diligence and oversight has risen to the top of FINRA’s and the SEC’s examination priorities list, and examiners are looking for evidence of a due diligence process from financial institutions, large and small.
 No matter what state your branch or clients are in, you must ensure that you are abiding by the federal information security laws, which require financial institutions to safeguard the security and confidentiality of customer information and protect that information against any threats or risks.
-A surefire way to guarantee compliance with the laws and regulations is to perform due diligence—in part by vetting your vendors by asking the questions provided here.

 As you work to ensure that your firm has the proper safeguards in place, as well as to vet existing and potential vendors, here are some questions to guide your thinking:

 - Are you taking every reasonable precaution with your clients’ data?
 Are these controls documented?
 Periodically reviewing the protections you have in place today—and proactively making any needed changes or upgrades—can help ensure that the information you store is secure into the future.